9 FAM 402.10

 a.
 (U) Notifying Petitioner: USCIS uses Form I-797, Notice of Action, to notify the petitioner that the H petition filed by the petitioner has been approved or that the extension of stay in H status for the employee has been granted.
 The petitioner may furnish Form I-797 to the employee for the purpose of making his or her H visa appointment or to facilitate the employee’s entry into the United States in H status, either initially or after a temporary absence abroad during the employee’s stay in H status.
 (See 9 FAM 402.10-8(C) below.)

 b.
-(U) Transmission to Post via KCC: USCIS sends approved NIV petitions, when a duplicate copy of the petition is submitted to USCIS, to the Kentucky Consular Center (KCC) for transmittal to post.
-The KCC scans the petition and supporting documents into the Petition Information Management Service (PIMS), which posts can access through the Consular Consolidated Database (CCD).
+(U) Transmission to Post via KCC: USCIS electronically sends approved NIV petitions to the Kentucky Consular Center (KCC) for transmittal to post.
+The petition and supporting documents are ingested into the Petition Information Management Service (PIMS), which posts can access through the Consular Consolidated Database (CCD).
 PIMS allows all information on a petitioner, petition, and/or beneficiary to be linked through a centrally managed CCD service.
 For additional information on accessing the petition data, see 9 FAM 402.14-10(B).

 9 FAM 402.10-7(F) (U) Validity of Approved Petitions